-The Tower of London – or just The Tower – but actually, that’s not the official name of this imposing ancient fortress.
-The full name of the Tower is actually; Her (or His) Majesty’s Royal Palace And Fortress, The Tower of London.
+Everybody knows it as The Tower of London – or just The Tower – but actually, that’s not the official name.
+The real name of this imposing ancient castle is His (or Her) Majesty’s Royal Palace And Fortress, The Tower of London.
 A great fact for pub quiz nights!

 - Tower of London Tickets

-- London City Passes that include the Tower of London
+- London Tourist Passes That Include The Tower of London

 - How to Get to the Tower of London